Frequently Asked Questions

 How do I apply for a job with the City of San Diego if I do not have a computer or web access?

-You can visit our Employment Information Center at 1200 Third Avenue, Suite 101A, San Diego, CA 92101, Monday through Friday, 8:00 a.m. to 5:00 p.m. to apply online via computer kiosks.
-City of San Diego Libraries also offer internet resources.
+You can visit our Employment Information Center at 1200 Third Ave., Suite 101A, in downtown San Diego, to apply online on computer kiosks.
+The Center is open Monday through Friday, from 8 a.m. to 5 p.m.
+City of San Diego libraries also offer internet resources.
 The City of San Diego accepts online applications only.

-What does a job posting with “Continuous” mean?
+What does a job posting with a “Continuous” closing date mean?

 “Continuous” means there is no specified closing date and applications will be accepted until further notice.
 You should still apply as soon as possible since vacancies may be filled while the recruitment process is still open.
-In addition, a closing date can be published when a sufficient number of applications are received with as few as five (5) days notice.
+Also, a closing date can be published when a sufficient number of applications are received with as little as five (5) days' notice.